 Being an environmental science student at Florida's preeminent public university involves many opportunities and challenges.
 Lectures, facility visits, guest presentations, and activities will give students the opportunity to connect to current SNRE students, staff, faculty, and organizations, as well as resources available to them through the College of Agricultural and Life Sciences and the University as a whole.
 Throughout, topics students are likely to explore through their core and elective coursework are introduced.

-All incoming residential freshmen and HSAA (High School Associate of Arts) students are expected to enroll.
-This course will count as an "Additional Skills and Concepts" elective on the degree audit.
+This course is highly recommended for all freshman students (including HSAA) admitted into the Environmental Science B.A. or B.S. degree programs and will count as an "Additional Skills and Concepts" elective towards on your degree audit.
+Students who change their major to Environmental Science after their freshman year are not required to take this course.
+Transfer students may optionally take ALS4932: Connecting with CALS as an alternative onboarding course.